gansanta/Godot-Viewport-tutorial---text-on-a-billboard/README.md

 # Godot-Viewport-tutorial---text-on-3D-surface

-1. Create a 2D scene at first.
-It will contain an icon, a title and a description.
+1. In Godot, create a 2D scene at first.
+It will contain a colorRect as Background, a sprite as the Icon, a label as the Name and another label as the Description node.
 See the image below.
 ![img01-2Dscene.png](https://github.com/gansanta/Godot-Viewport-tutorial---text-on-a-billboard/blob/master/img01-2Dscene.png)

 2. Create another 3D scene.
 Save it as a billboard scene.
-It will contain a screen, a Viewport that will have the 2D scene we created earlier.
+It will contain a spatial node as the Billboard, a viewport, a Scene2D instance of the 2D scene we have created earlier, and a 3D MeshInstance as a Screen.
 See the screenshot below.
 ![img02-billboard.png](https://github.com/gansanta/Godot-Viewport-tutorial---text-on-a-billboard/blob/master/img02-billboard.png)

 Important things about Viewport: